Multilayer Artificial Benchmark for Community Detection (mABCD): Design Assumptions

-We will use \textbf{Kendall rank correlation coefficient} $\tau$~\cite{kendall1938new} to measure correlations between sequences of node degrees in two different layers.
+We will use \textbf{Kendall rank correlation coefficient} $\tau$~\parencite{kendall1938new} to measure correlations between sequences of node degrees in two different layers.
 It is a nonparametric measure of the ordinal association between two measured quantities: the similarity of the orderings of the data when ranked by each of the quantities (in our application, the degree sequences).
 The Kendall correlation between two variables ranges from $-1$ to $1$.
-It is large when observations have a similar rank between the two variables and is small when observations have a dissimilar rank between the two variables.
+It is large when observations have a similar rank between the two variables and is small when observations have a dissimilar rank.

 Specifically, we will use the ``tau-b'' statistic, which is adjusted to handle ties.
 If an actor is inactive in one of the two layers we compare against each other, then we simply ignore the two nodes corresponding to this actor.
 As a result, the degree sequences are always of the same length.